Repurposed Designs for the Capital District! Adoring the old while making it feel new!

 This allowes you to “picture” the room before final design decisions are made.
 There are always follow up discussions, questions and texts about the plan, and, while I’m looking for furniture/decor ideas.
 Along with the mood board, I create a resource list of furniture/decor for you.
 You can order whatever they would like or I can order it and bill you.

-After review of the mood board, and the back and forth discussions, I may also need to come to your house one more time to measure out each piece and make sure it feels right in the space before hitting the order now button.
+After review of the design board, and the back and forth discussions, I may also need to come to your house one more time to measure out each piece and make sure it feels right in the space before hitting the order now button.
 Also, sometimes clients need to make changes to the designs because the rug doesn’t come in the size they wanted, etc.

 At the end we want our clients to have rooms that reflect their style and make them feel relaxed, as well as rooms that will be welcoming for family and friends for years to come!
 If you would like help with your next room or even the whole house, please use our Contact Us form to set up an appointment.
 I’m here to help come up with a plan that works in your budget, create beautiful designs, and make the process fun, not stressful!